ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 **Usage**
 This is the largest curated transcriptomics repository with over 50k datasets.
 A user can easily identify dataset(s) of relevance and perform analysis.
-Analysis on Transcriptomics data generally include comparing specific pairs of samples.
+Analysis of Transcriptomics data generally includes comparing specific pairs of samples.
 The differences may be due to different phenotypes (samples from diseased or healthy tissue, samples with different treatments, samples at different time points undergoing the same treatment, etc.).
 More commonly, healthy and disease sample groups are compared to discover quantitative changes in expression levels of genes between the two groups, in turn identifying differentially expressed Genes.

 Furthermore, the following analyses can be done on top of the differentially expressed Genes: